1618 English expedition to the Gambia River

-The English expedition to the Gambia River (1618) was a failed English expedition led by George Thompson with the objective of opening trade with Timbuktu.
+The English expedition to the Gambia River was a failed expedition led by George Thompson with the objective of opening trade with Timbuktu.

 Background

-Letters patent granting exclusive trading rights in the Gambia River were issued to various adventurers in 1598, 1612, and 1632, but it wasn't until 1618 that the English made their first attempt to explore the river.
-This expedition was led by George Thompson, sent by the London Company of Adventurers, with the objective of opening trade with Timbuktu.
+Letters patent granting exclusive trading rights in the Gambia River were issued to various English adventurers in 1598, 1612, and 1632, but it wasn't until 1618 that the English made their first attempt to explore the river.
+This expedition was led by George Thompson, sent by the London Company of Adventurers with the objective of opening trade with Timbuktu.

 Expedition

-Leaving his ship, the Catherine, at Gassan (Kassang), Thompson proceeded with a small party in boats up the Neriko river.
-During his absence, the crew of the Catherine was massacred by Portuguese slave traders under Hector Nunez.
+Leaving his ship Catherine at Gassan, Thompson proceeded with a small party in boats up the Neriko river.
+During his absence, the crew of the Catherine was massacred by Portuguese lancado slave traders led by Hector Nunez.
 All Englishmen present at Gassan were killed in the surprise assault.
+The local population did not participate, but rather sheltered and protected the survivors.

-Some of Thompson's party managed to return overland to Cape Verde and subsequently to England.
-Meanwhile, Thompson remained in the Gambia with seven companions but was killed by one of them after a sudden quarrel or supposedly by natives.
+Some of Thompson's party managed to return overland to Cap Vert and subsequently back to England.
+Meanwhile, Thompson remained in the Gambia with seven of his crew but was killed, either by one of the Englishmen after a sudden quarrel or by natives.